rcl-common/docs/subscription/subscription.md

 ![image](../images/subscription/configure.PNG)

-- In the RCL App, add a contact e-mail and click the 'Submit; button to activate the subscription
+- In the RCL App, add a contact e-mail and click the 'Submit' button to activate the subscription

 ![image](../images/subscription/activate.PNG)

 ## Unsubscribe for a RCL App

-**You will unsubscribe for a RCL App in the Azure Portal.**
+**If uou need to unsubscribe, you will unsubscribe for a RCL App in the Azure Portal.**

 - You can access the RCL apps that you have subscribed to in the Azure portal.